dolanske/curry.js/curry/notes.md

 - [ ] Add documentation for helper functions (probably different page (figure how github does taht))
 - [ ] NodeList -> HTMLCollection in documentation

+- [ ] Redo prepend,append & addChild callback.
+Even callback as a function can return a template string

 ## ROADMAP

 - [x] Add links to functions with headings